Nimmi-23/Excel/Vrinda store sales/Readme.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at your.email@example.com.
+For any questions or feedback related to stationary sales analysis, please contact [Your Name] at your.email@example.com.